 Taiwanese tuna fisheries are comprised of two major fisheries, longline, and purse seine fisheries, and other small scale fisheries, such as harpoon, set net, gill net in the North Pacific Ocean (North of equator).
 Longline and purse seine fisheries occupy around 99% of the total tuna catch of Taiwanese fisheries.
-For longline fishery, it consists of large-scale tuna longline fleet (LTLL, previous named DWLL, ≥ 100 GRT) and small-scale tuna longline fleet (STLL, previous named OSLL, < 100 GRT).
-The total catch of tunas and billfish (including swordfish, striped marlin, blue marlin, black marlin, and sailfish) for longline fishery (including the catch of LTLL and STLL) in the North Pacific Ocean in 2009 were 75 and STLL were 1,220.
-For purse seine fishery, the total catch was 192,075 mt caught by 33 vessels in the Pacific Ocean in 2009.
+For longline fishery, it consists of large-scale tuna longline fleet (LTLL, previous named DWLL,≥100 GRT) and small-scale tuna longline fleet (STLL, previous named OSLL,<100 GRT).
+The total catch of tunas and billfish (including swordfish, striped marlin, blue marlin, black marlin, and sailfish) for longline fishery (including the catch of LTLL and STLL) in the North Pacific Ocean was 32,104 mt (metric ton) in 2010.
+The active vessels of LTLL operating in the Pacific Ocean in 2010 were 90 and STLL were 1,124.
+For purse seine fishery, the total catch was 198,851 mt caught by 34 vessels in the Pacific Ocean in 2010.
 This paper described the recent trend of Taiwanese tuna fishery in the North Pacific Ocean, and purse seine fishery in the Pacific Ocean.